-8.2.9 Write Status Register (01h)
+7.2.9 Write Status Register (01h)

 The Write Status Register instruction allows the Status Register to be written.
-Only non-volatile Status Register bits SRP0, SEC, TB, BP2, BP1, BP0 (bits 7 thru 2 of Status Register-1) and CMP, LB3, LB2, LB1, LB0, QE, SRP1 (bits 14 thru 8 of Status Register-2) can be written to.
+Only non-volatile Status Register bits SRP0, SEC, TB, BP2, BP1, BP0 (bits 7 thru 2 of Status Register-1) and CMP, LB3, LB2, LB1, QE, SRP1 (bits 14 thru 8 of Status Register-2) can be written to.
 All other Status Register bit locations are read-only and will not be affected by the Write Status Register instruction.
-LB3-0 are non-volatile OTP bits, once it is set to 1, it can not be cleared to 0.
-The Status Register bits are shown in figure 3a and 3b and described in 8.1.
+LB[3:1] are non-volatile OTP bits, once it is set to 1, it can not be cleared to 0.
+The Status Register bits are shown in Figure 3 and described in 7.1.

 To write non-volatile Status Register bits, a standard Write Enable (06h) instruction must previously have been executed for the device to accept the Write Status Register Instruction (Status Register bit WEL must equal 1).
-Once write enabled, the instruction is entered by driving /CS low, sending the instruction code "01h", and then writing the status register data byte as illustrated in figure 8.
+Once write enabled, the instruction is entered by driving /CS low, sending the instruction code "01h", and then writing the status register data byte as illustrated in Figure 8.

 To write volatile Status Register bits, a Write Enable for Volatile Status Register (50h) instruction must have been executed prior to the Write Status Register instruction (Status Register bit WEL remains 0).
-However, SRP1 and LB3, LB2, LB1, LB0 can not be changed from "1" to "0" because of the OTP protection for these bits.
+However, SRP1 and LB3, LB2, LB1 can not be changed from "1" to "0" because of the OTP protection for these bits.
 Upon power off, the volatile Status Register bit values will be lost, and the non-volatile Status Register bit values will be restored when power on again.

 To complete the Write Status Register instruction, the /CS pin must be driven high after the eighth or sixteenth bit of data that is clocked in.
 If this is not done the Write Status Register instruction will not be executed.
-If /CS is driven high after the eighth clock (compatible with the 25X series) the CMP, QE and SRP1 bits will be cleared to 0.
+If /CS is driven high after the eighth clock (compatible with the 25X series) the CMP and QE bits will be cleared to 0.